GENERAL ACADEMIC POLICIES

 WAITLIST

-Students can add themselves to a course waitlist if the section is full.
-Students are notified if a seat becomes available via their college email and have twenty-four hours to register.
-After the twenty-four-hour time period has passed, the next student on the waitlist is notified of the availability.
+Students can be added to a course waitlist if the section is full.
+Students are notified if a seat becomes available via their college email (or private email if a college email hasn’t been assigned) and have twenty-four hours to register for the course.
+After the twenty-four hour time period has passed, the student is removed from the waitlist and the next student on the waitlist is notified of the availability.
 The waitlist process expires the day a course begins and students should work with their advisors during the drop/add period if they were unable to complete their schedule of classes.

 WITHDRAWAL FROM THE COLLEGE

-If you want to withdraw from the College, you must obtain a formal withdrawal form from the Centers for Student Engagement and Academic Advisement, complete and return the form to the Registrar’s Office.
-Unless this procedure is followed, your withdrawal will not be official, and you will not qualify for a refund if the withdrawal is done during the refund period for that particular semester.
-A withdrawal after the refund period has ended will result in a W grade for each course in which you were enrolled.
+A student wishing to withdraw from the college must complete an Official Withdrawal Form available at the Centers for Student Engagement and Academic Advisement.
+The completed form must be returned to the Centers for Student Engagement and Academic Advisement or the Financial Services Office.
+If this procedure isn’t followed, your withdrawal will not be official, and you will not qualify for a refund if the withdrawal date is during the refund period for that particular semester.
+A withdrawal after the refund period has ended will result in a “W” grade for each course in which you were enrolled.